-If you need care for an urgent condition, you should first seek care through your physician.
-If your physician is not reasonably available to provide services, you may access urgent care from an urgent care facility.
+If you need care for an urgent condition, you should first seek care through your physician or school health services.
+If your physician or school health services is not reasonably available to provide services, you may access urgent care from an urgent care facility.